learn-co-curriculum/javascript-first-class-functions/README.md

 }
 ```

-Okay, we've cut down a little bit more: `Monday()` could now look like
+Awesome!
+We've cut down a little bit more: `Monday()` could now look like

 ```js